CS1666-CleanupCrew/Cleanup-crew/README.md

 ### Procedural Generation

 Levels are built as a sequence of procedurally generated rooms.
 Each room has a fixed size but changes in layout, enemy placement, and obstacles.
 Rewards differ from room to room.
-Boss's locations in rooms are also procedurally generated but designed.
-All of the Bosses are of the same level.
 Environmental specifications such as broken panels, zero gravity are going to be added into the generation system so hazards feel dynamic and tied to the theme of the space station.
-We are going to have total 6 rooms.
+We are going to have total 6 differently sized rooms.

 Algorithms:
 Simple Room Placement